 Entering Disney California Adventure for the Oogie Boogie Bash

 The wristband allows you to stay in the park once it closes.
 Guests without wristbands are unable to move about the park once the park closes to the public and the party officially starts.
 We expect cast members will check wristbands throughout the night and rope off areas to check wristbands.
 As the regular park hours come to a close, cast members will begin ushering out guests without wristbands.
-If you will be in the park all day, ask a cast member for check-in points inside the park so you do not need to exit to get your wristband (we recommend you do NOT leave or you'll face long lines to get back in).
+If you will be in the park all day, you do not need to exit to get your wristband (we recommend you do NOT leave or you'll face long lines to get back in).
 You can check in at Blue Sky Cellar.
 If you do need to exit the party, be sure to take your ticket with you so you can get back in.

 Oogie Boogie Bash Character Encounters (Including Immersive Treat Trail Characters)